vishvAsa/notes/skills/education/principles.md

 - [Paidea](https://en.wikipedia.org/wiki/Paideia)

+### भावप्राधान्यम्
+- Beyond (so-called) education → innate ability → beyond that *vision and drive*.
+Anything extraordinary I've done is more because of vision and drive than language, "education" etc...

 ## विषयचयने
 - "We are moving as a society from content to competencies.
 It is not just what you know, but what you can do with what you know."
 - "The worst we can do to those children is put them in online courses which is where our education system is heading now.
 Online courses are someone else’s’ agenda (usually the government) of what they think learners need to know.
 Learners must obey instructions because the learning is not their own."